• Skip to primary navigation

 chicken florentine on a white plate

 You might find this dish referred to as Chicken Florentine, and that comes from the addition of spinach.
-Where a Chicken Milanese recipe refers to a boneless chicken breast that has been breaded with Italian seasoned bread crumbs that include parmesan cheese or Romano cheese.
+Where a Chicken Milanese recipe refers to a boneless chicken breast that has been breaded with seasoned Italian bread crumbs that include parmesan cheese or Romano cheese.

 What ingredients do I need to make Chicken Milanese alla Florentine?